Nasrin-Sohrabi/Nasrin-Sohrabi.github.io/_pages/about.md

 <span style=" text-align: justify;">

-  * Systems Security in Decentraliased and Cloud/Edge Platforms --
+  * <strong>Systems Security in Decentraliased and Cloud/Edge Platforms</strong>
-    <span style=" text-align: justify;"> My research focuses on strengthening the security of decentralised and cloud/edge-based systems through anomaly detection that adapts to concept drift and adversarial behaviours.
+    <ul style=" text-align: justify;"> My research focuses on strengthening the security of decentralised and cloud/edge-based systems through anomaly detection that adapts to concept drift and adversarial behaviours.
 A key strand of this work extends to blockchain forensics, where anomaly detection techniques are applied to <span style="font-style: bold"> identify scams, fraud </span>, and other illicit activities embedded in transaction networks.
-By combining adaptive detection with system-level monitoring, my aim is to enhance trust and resilience in large-scale, dynamic infrastructures.</span>
+By combining adaptive detection with system-level monitoring, my aim is to enhance trust and resilience in large-scale, dynamic infrastructures.</ul>

-  * Distributed Systems Reliability and Performance --
+  * <strong>Distributed Systems Reliability and Performance</strong>
-      <span style=" text-align: justify;"> I investigate how distributed systems maintain reliability and scalability in the presence of faults and adversarial threats.
-My research focuses on (1) consensus protocols for blockchain and distributed environments that must balance security, throughput, and energy efficiency, while also enabling forensic visibility to support fraud and scam detection; and (2) fault-tolerance mechanisms for stream-processing frameworks that ensure consistent low-latency analytics under failures.</span>
+      <ul style=" text-align: justify;"> I investigate how distributed systems maintain reliability and scalability in the presence of faults and adversarial threats.
+My research focuses on (1) consensus protocols for blockchain and distributed environments that must balance security, throughput, and energy efficiency, while also enabling forensic visibility to support fraud and scam detection; and (2) fault-tolerance mechanisms for stream-processing frameworks that ensure consistent low-latency analytics under failures.</ul>

 <span style="font-size:20px;">Current Projects</span>